ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 Create a connection on the given transit gateway.

+The `power-virtual-server` value is limited to internal use only.
+{: important}

 ```sh
 ibmcloud tg connection-create|cc GATEWAY_ID --name NAME --network-type [vpc | directlink | classic] --network-id NETWORK_ID --network-account-id NETWORK-ACCOUNT-ID [--output json] [-h, --help]
 ```